TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>handoff.outbound</code>
 </td>
 <td>
-hether outbound handoff is enabled on the node.
+Whether outbound handoff is enabled on the node.
 Possible values are
 <code>on</code> or <code>off</code>
 </td>
 <td>